horlajay/alx-low_level_programming/0x0C-more_malloc_free/README.md

 3. A function that creates an array of integers.
 4. A function that reallocates a memory block using malloc and free
 5. A program that multiplies two positive numbers.
+5. A program that multiplies two positive numbers.